umccr/vcf_stuff/vcf_stuff/panel_of_normals/story/panel_of_normals.md

 > Regions of complex haplotype alterations are often called as multiple long indels which can make it more difficult to construct an effective PON, and sometimes we find residual artefacts at these locations.
 Hence we also filter inserts or deletes which are 3 bases or longer where there is a PoN filtered indel of 3 bases or longer within 10 bases in the same sample.

-However, we did not get to evaluate this approach.

-### How well PoN perform on benchmarks?
-We evaluated the performance on 3 benchmark datasets with an existing curated "truth" set:
-	* `MB` : somatic T/N calls from [medulloblastoma tumor by ICGC](https://www.nature.com/articles/ncomms10001)
-	* `COLO` - somatic T/N calls from [COLO829 cell lines]( https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4837349/, ), re-sequenced in-house in different tumor/normal proportions (40%, 60%, 80%, and 100% purity)
-	* `GiaB_mix` -  [emulated somatic dataset]( build from a mixture of NA12878 and NA24385 GiaB datasets  ) from 2 GiaB samples: NA12878 and NA24385.

-	<F2 measure by PoN treshold plots here)

 ### Normal depth
 We expect the panel to primarily aid in regions of lower normal coverage, or where there is some non-0 support of a normal variant.
 To figure this out, we compare distributions of normal depth and normal allele frequency in PoN variants and in non-PoN variants.